We think this movie stands out for:

 Sisterhood, friendship, knowledge, these are the themes of Tinker Bell and Periwinkle's story, and except for a couple of unnecessary kisses between supporting characters, the movie provides just what young fans are expecting.
 In addition to the colorful visuals and endearing plot, the movie prominently features the catchy pop song "The Great Divide" by Disney starlet China Anne McClain and her two older sisters.
 The sugary tune, like the movie, is a sweet confection that will make you cheer for sisterhood.

-Families can talk about the theme of sisterhood.
+Families can talk about the theme of sisterhood in Secret of the Wings.
 How does finding Periwinkle change Tinker Bell?
 What do they learn from each other?
 What do you appreciate about your sibling(s)?

 How does Tinker Bell's stories compare to other movies about fairies?